For Emergencies 24/7, call 203-562-4020

 For the price of a stamp, you can mail your payment in the handy return envelope that comes with your bill.
 When you pay your bill by mail, you can help us process your payment accurately and quickly by following these steps:

+Our pay-by-phone system is temporarily unavailable until April 2 as we prepare to cut over to our new customer service platform.
+Our phone lines will remain open for emergencies and urgent customer care issues at 203-562-4020.
 Many area banks offer a pay-by-phone option for bills, including your water bill.
 Check with your financial institution for pay-by-phone details.

 In April, we will announce an expanded network of walk-in payment locations.